 Step 8: Completion.

-After the contracts exchange, and after the money transfer to the seller, you will get the keys to your new house.
+After the contracts exchange and the money transfer to the seller, you will get the keys to your new house.

 Congratulations, you’re now a house owner!
 All that’s left for you to do is choose the date for moving out, pack up and move into your new home.

 Time: Up to a week.

 If the property is new-build, it will not have a chain as it hasn’t been owned before.

-*The term ‘chain’, in real estate, is used for the sequence of multiple purchases for a number of properties.
-When one person sells a house and with the money from it buys another house.
+*The term ‘chain’ in real estate is used to sequence multiple purchases for a number of properties.
+When one person sells a house and, with the money from it, buys another house.
 And this chain can have a minimum of two people and no maximum of people and properties.

 The longer the chain, the more time it will take to finish the purchase of your new house.
 And there’s a chance that it fails altogether if one of the people decides to give up.

 Additional Costs When Buying a House?

-Additionally, to the legal fees we mentioned above, there are also some extra fees related to buying a house which occurs before and after the process itself has begun.
+Additionally to the legal fees we mentioned above, there are also some extra fees related to buying a house before and after the process has begun.

 - Booking fee - not necessary; it depends on the type of mortgage you’ve chosen.
 But a booking fee is a sum of money (not a big one) that you pay to your lender when applying for the mortgage.
 It’s often paid before you’re even approved for the mortgage loan.
 It’s not refundable.

 - Surveyor fee - do not confuse this for the valuation fee.
 They are different.
 The valuation fee is for the lender, to determine the real value of the property and decide if it’s in accordance with the mortgage loan.
 And a Surveyor fee is the price you pay a surveyor that makes a thorough inspection of the house to check its condition - electrical system, heating, damages, weak spots, etc. This is solely done for your benefit.